 The reason for my visit during the offseason was the Mundan ceremony of my son which had to coincide with the day of the first Navratri.
 Navratri being a very auspicious occasion for all the Hindus is the date we selected for the Mundan Ceremony and what better could it be than at the Holy Machail Mata Shrine.

 - Instructions to Follow Before You Head To Machail

 - What We Know About The Machail Mata Shrine Board So Far

-Here is the Machail Yatra Route Map we will be taking
+Here is the Machail Mata Trek Map we will be taking

 Find the Machail Yatra Route Map on Google below

 How long is the Jammu to Machail Mata Distance?

 Jammu to Machail Mata Distance is of around 330 kms by road.
 Let us see the break up of the journey